Playground dedicated to fallen NYPD detective

 On Saturday, Caroline helped unveil the sign for the playground.
 Her father's parents stood beside her, his mother fighting back tears.

-These days, Caroline just finished her master's degree in teaching.
+Caroline has just finished her master's degree in teaching.
 Corinne is going to school to become a teacher.
 Christine and Caitlyn are both social workers.

 They all live on Long Island, not far from one another, she said.